Stranger Things season 4 trailer just revealed a very scary new villain

 And then a very creepy face emerged.
 Watch it for yourself here, and let's break things down below:

 The trailer truly kicks off at Billy's funeral, as Sally (who is later seen levitating??) pays her respects.
-The kids are shown around school looking like they're trying to be happy, and then a song that sounds like an 80's power ballad — but is Tyranyuz's "Separated Ways" — plays as we see Hopper stuck in what looks to be a very frigid Russia.
+The kids are shown around school looking like they're trying to be happy, and Journey’s "Separate Ways (Worlds Apart)," plays as we see Hopper stuck in what looks to be a very frigid Russia.

 Then we see Eleven and Mike roller-skating, and a new narrator — who we learn is Paul Reiser's Dr. Sam Owens — talks about their relocation being done for their own safety.
 Unfortunately, that relocation isn't enough.
 Owens says that Hawkins is the eye of the storm.
 And that Eleven is crucial for "winning this war."